BlackWolfWoof/BlackWolfWoof/README.md

 ## How can I contact you?

 You can send me a direct message on Discord, send me a YouTube comment or shoot me an email to `TheHDCrafterGaming@gmail.com`.
-If you cannot direct message me on Discord then you can find me in the [YAGPDB Community & Support](https://discord.gg/4uY54rw) and [Chill and Play](https://discord.gg/GRns3fg) server where you ping me.
+If you cannot direct message me on Discord then you can find me in the [YAGPDB Community & Support](https://discord.gg/4uY54rw) and [Chill and Play](https://discord.gg/GRns3fg) server where you can ping me.
 <img src="https://url.wtf/api/banners/user/268748318664949760" width="40%"></img>